giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases_2/customer_journey.rst

     *** Test Cases ***
     Invalid Username
-    		Input Valid Username
+    		Input Invalid Username
-    		Input Invalid Password
+    		Input Valid Password
     		Submit Credentials
     		Login Should Fail

 Evelyn remembers she created a email just for Contriboard.
-Evelyn uses the correct account but does typo with password.
+Evelyn uses the correct account but does a typo with password.

 .. code:: robotframework